amykyta3/PDForm_Miner/README.md

 3. Run the install_packages.bat script
     Make sure you are connected to the internet
     This script downloads and installs any extra stuff that the program needs
-4. Anketa_Loader.pyw should be able to run now.
+4. PDForm_Miner.pyw should be able to run now.

 ====================================================================================================
- Update Instructions
+ Installation instructions (Linux)
 ====================================================================================================
-Update by simply copying over all the files in the program's folder This includes:
-- Anketa_Loader.pyw
-- Anything in the "modules" folder
+1. Install Python3 and pip3
+    sudo apt-get install python3 python3-pip
+2. Run the install_packages.sh script as administrator (sudo) Make sure you are connected to the internet
+    This script downloads and installs any extra stuff that the program needs
+3. PDForm_Miner.pyw should be able to run now.